NATO officially developing cyber warfare strategies

 — Reuters Top News (@Reuters) November 30, 2017

 Not all NATO members agree with deploying malware.
-This is a particularly sensitive topic in Europe, because European governments do not want to be seen as authoritarian, which is why they have instead focused on protecting their cyber networks from intruders.
+This is a particularly sensitive topic in Europe because European governments do not want to be seen as authoritarian, which is why they have instead focused on protecting their cyber networks from intruders.
 However, some European intelligence officials agree that Russian cyber attacks, which include disinformation campaigns and attacks on telecommunications networks, pose a real threat.

 “They are seeking to attack the cohesion of NATO.
 It looks quite strategic,” claims a British security official.

 Another NATO member, Estonia, a country which suffered a large-scale cyber attack decades ago, intends to make its cyber command fully functional by 2020.

 The biggest cyber “exercise” ever was held this week.
-Twenty five NATO allies were tested against a fictional hacker group.
-The exercise was ran in a military base in Estonia – fictional scenarios based on real threats were played out.
+Twenty-five NATO allies were tested against a fictional hacker group.
+The exercise took place in a military base in Estonia, where fictional scenarios based on real threats were played out.